DeveloperTales/atmosera-lunchandlearn-2024-maui/README.md

 ### Books

-Tabs for books allows Creating/updating book items.
+Tabs for books that allow creating/updating book items.
 Simple collection view displays the books.
 Data stored in cosmosdb in azure.

 ### Quotes

-Simple item list of random quotes, pull list to receive new quotes.
+List of random quotes, pull list to receive new quotes.